-As mentioned in the previous post, Watu kwa Watu has continued, mainly with funding of the ACH, the feeding programs for students in the schools in 3 slums in Nairobi.
-In addition, the food assistance to the families of the poorest students and of the school staff is continuing and is being expanded.
-Below are […]
+As mentioned in the previous post, Watu kwa Watu Charitable Trust has continued, mainly with funding of the ACH, the feeding programs for students in the schools in 3 slums in Nairobi.
+Food deliveries continue being arranged by the Karuna Charitable Trust, partner of Watu Kwa Watu.
+Few recent photos will be included in the […]

-During the 9 months since our last posting of the Watu Kwa Watu news the activities of our Charitable Trust were more then is similar period of earlier years, but have had a slightly different focus as a result of the Covid-19 pandemics.
-First of all, the number of children and young adults, whom we […]
+During the year since February 2021 the activities of our Watu Kwa Watu Charitable Trust were more then in a similarly long period of earlier years, but have had a slightly different focus as a result of the Covid-19 pandemics.
+First of all, the number of children and young adults, whom we were supporting in […]

 Adda (name changed to protect privacy), the sister of Norman, is in the first grade of her High school.
 She is sponsored by the same donor as her brother.